Skip to main content

 // result.metadata().get("contextScores") contains per-chunk details

-When to use: Evaluating retrieval quality in RAG pipelines.
-Helps identify when your retriever is returning irrelevant documents that could confuse the LLM or dilute answer quality.
+When to use: evaluating retrieval quality in RAG pipelines.
+It tells you when your retriever returns irrelevant documents that could confuse the LLM or dilute the answer.

 PrecisionEvaluator

 Measures what fraction of retrieved items are actually relevant.
-Requires ground truth labels.
+Needs ground truth labels.

 Evaluator precision = PrecisionEvaluator.builder()